Raiska8/JS-by-Jyldyz-Academy/README.md

-# Tutorials by Jyldyz Academy
+# Tutorials by Jyldyz Academy and Mirlan agay